joseferben/schablone/README.md

-# schablone
+# Schablone

-schablone is a highly opinionated Django starter kit based on [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
+Schablone is a highly opinionated Django starter kit for SaaS apps inspired by [cookiecutter-django](https://github.com/cookiecutter/cookiecutter-django).
 It aims to be a more minimal and lightweight but less configurable alternative.

 ## Getting started